bloominstituteoftechnology/CS-Build-Week-1/README.md

   life](objectives/explain-describe-ca)
 * [Student should be able to correctly analyze the ‘Turing Completeness’ of Conway’s “Game of Life”](objectives/turing-complete)
-* [Student should be able to implement a visualization of Conway’s “Game of Life” using technologies related to their specific track](objectives/visualization)
+* Student should be able to implement a visualization of Conway’s “Game of Life” using technologies related to their specific track.
 * [Student should be able to utilize "double buffering" to implement the game](objectives/double-buffer)